ItharDev/RPG-Viewer-Client/README.md

 ### Notes

-* Create notes by selecting the `Notes` tool and clicking on a scene
+* Create Notes by selecting the `Notes` Tool and clicking on a Scene
-* By default, notes are set to be visible only for you
+* By default, Notes are set to be visible only for you
-* Double clicking on a note icon will open it
+* Double clicking on a Note icon will open it
-* Modify note text by pressin `Ctrl + M`, and save edits by pressin `Ctrl + S`
+* Modify Note text by pressin `Ctrl + M`, and save edits by pressin `Ctrl + S`
-* Move notes around by dragging, and minimise by double clicking.
+* Move Notes around by dragging, and minimise by double clicking.
 Both actions can be done from the top left corner
-* Scale notes from bottom right corner
+* Scale Notes from bottom right corner
-* Top Panel buttons:
-  * `Cross` close note
-  * `Bin` delete note
-  * `Send arrow` show note to others
-  * `Eye` set note public / private
-* Removing and changing note publicity can only be done by the note owner

 ## Blueprints

-* Create a new blueprint from the right panel.
-This will open a configuration panel. (see [token configuration](#tokens))
+* Create a new Blueprint from the right panel.
+This will open a configuration panel. (see [Token configuration](#tokens))
-* Add tokens to the scene by dragging blueprints out from the side panel
+* Add Tokens to the Scene by dragging Blueprints out from the side panel
-* Right-clicking on a blueprint in the right panel allows you to delete, modify, or set permissions for it
+* Right-clicking on a Blueprint in the right panel allows you to delete, modify, or set permissions for it
-* Modifying blueprints doesn't update any tokens already on the scene.
+* Modifying Blueprints doesn't update any Tokens already on the Scene.
-* You can drag blueprints and folders from one folder to another
+* You can drag Blueprints and folders from one folder to another
 * Rename folders by double clicking them

 ### Permissions

-* Open Permission panel by right-clicking on a blueprint, and selecting `Permissions`
+* Open Permission panel by right-clicking on a Blueprint, and selecting `Permissions`
 * Configure permissions for each user you have invited to this game session
-* Clicking on `Refresh` will add any missing users, who have been invited after this blueprint was created
+* Clicking on `Refresh` will add any missing users, who have been invited after this Blueprint was created

 #### Owner

-* This player can see through the eyes of the token, but cannot move or delete it.
+* This player can see through the eyes of the Token, but cannot move or delete it.
 * This option is useful for general NPCs.

 #### Observer

-* This player can see through the token's eyes, but have no permissions to move, or delete it
+* This player can see through the Token's eyes, but have no permissions to move, or delete it
 * This option is useful for general NPCs

 #### None

-* This player does not have permissions to move, edit, delete or see through the token's eyes.
+* This player does not have permissions to move, edit, delete or see through the Token's eyes.
-* This option is useful for enemies and tokens that you don't want the player to interact with.
+* This option is useful for enemies and Tokens that you don't want the player to interact with.

 # Keyboard shortcuts